 Maybe I am a cookie snob, but if I eat a cookie or shortbread it better be a good one.
 If I can’t taste the butter in the cookie then I’d rather not eat it.
 It’s why this 3 ingredient shortbread ticks all the right boxes.
 Easy ✔ Delicious✔ Buttery Goodness ✔

-I think butter makes everything taste better, this buttery shortbread is testament to that fact.
-I also learnt a great tip that the Shortbread dough must be kneaded for 10 minutes, at first I thought that was crazy.
-I know this technique is mainly used when making bread to develop the gluten but believe it or not the kneading works and the result is flaky, buttery shortbread.
+Doesn’t butter make everything taste better, this buttery shortbread is testament to that fact.
+I also learnt a great tip that the Shortbread dough must be kneaded for 10 minutes.
+At first I thought that was crazy.
+I know this technique is mainly used when making bread to develop the gluten but believe it or not the kneading works and the result is flaky, buttery, crisp shortbread.

 Please do try this simple Shortbread Recipe and drop me a comment.
 I would love to hear how they turned out.

 - +- 2 cups cake wheat flour/all purpose flour

 - Cream butter and sugar until light and fluffy.

 - Add flour, a little at a time.
 You may not require all the flour.
 Knead well for 10 minutes.

 - Flatten on a baking sheet, should be about 1cm thick.
 Prick with a fork (this will prevent the dough from bubbling).
 The rectangle can be about 18cm x 25cm more or less.Sprinkle with granulated sugar and bake at 160 deg celcius for 40 to 50 minutes.
 Will be ready when it's a light golden brown on top and edges may be a little deeper brown.Cut into squares/rectangles whilst still warm